Ghost Rider (Robbie Reyes): Heroes Reborn

 In an alternate universe depicted in the miniseries Heroes Reborn, Robbie Reyes never became Ghost Rider and instead lived a normal life.

 Secret Wars

-During the 2015 "Secret Wars" storyline, a variation of Robbie and his brother Gabe live south of Doomstadt on Battleworld.
-The former and several of his friends are arrested by the Thor Corps when patrol bots discover that Robbie possesses an "igniter spirit", taken to the Killiseum, and forced to participate in Arcade's Ghost Races.
-Dubbed "The Hell-Charger" to distinguish himself from other Ghost Riders, Robbie loses his first race, but makes a deal with his spirit Eli to win every race onward, becoming popular with audiences.
-Robbie later kills a monster that was created using his friends.
-Realizing the severity of his new life, Robbie escapes as Eli could not be controlled by Zadkiel.
-When Robbie discovers that Gabe was kidnapped by Arcade, he is forced to race in the races.
-Robbie returns to the Killiseum, where he defeats Zadkiel and frees the other racers.
-Afterwards, Eli kills Arcade and the Ghost Riders decide to become the Spirits of Vengeance.
+An alternate universe version of Robbie Reyes appears in "Secret Wars".
+This version possesses an "igniter spirit", for which he is taken to the Killiseum and forced to participate in Arcade's Ghost Races.
+Dubbed the Hell-Charger to distinguish himself from other Ghost Riders, Reyes loses his first race, but makes a deal with his spirit Eli to win every race onward, becoming popular with audiences.

 Venomverse

 An alternate universe version of Robbie possessed by Eli and Venom calling himself Host Rider appears in the 2017 Venomverse storyline.
 Due to Eli and Venom uniting against him, Robbie became a puppet.
 Host Rider is recruited by a "Venomized" Doctor Strange to join an army of Venoms to defeat a species capable of taking over symbiotes and their hosts called Poisons.
 While Host Rider is assimilated by the Poisons, they are killed by an alternate universe version of Carnage.